Tresa Muir: firstname.lastname@example.org

 Bernie Smith-Gander: 604-462-1198 | firstname.lastname@example.org

 Cedar Isle Farm is a magical place nestled between mountains on fertile soil near Agassiz, in the eastern Fraser Valley.
-We proudly produce local certified organic grains.
+We enjoy strong community support to proudly produce local certified organic grains while maintaining a rich habitat for wildlife.
 Our products include oats, wheat, rye and barley, which are rolled, milled into whole grain flour, or available as kernels.
-We are delighted to share them through our CSA or at the VFM.
+We are delighted to share them directly with you or for healthy gifts for those you love.

 Klaus and Betty have been making 100% pure beeswax candles since 2004.
 Although beeswax is used in making many products, the simple, elegant candle with its naturally sweet, honey scent is what we live to create.
 Handmade in our studio to you.